 Ratings help us understand the current usage and demand of Java.
-According to the Tiobe index May 2017 rating, Java tops the chart with the rating of 14.6%, double of what is the next contender C got, 7.002%.
-In the row stand third is C++ with the rating of 4.751%.
+According to the Tiobe index May 2017 rating, Java tops the chart with a rating of 14.6%, double what is the next contender C got, 7.002%.
+In the row stand third is C++ with a rating of 4.751%.

-Now that you have got the idea how Java is losing grounds but still ranks on top, it is apparent that it will take years to replace Java until a new disruptive technology sweep its way.
-But again usage of Java is so widespread that it has fair chances of gaining grounds again.
+Now that you have got the idea of how Java is losing grounds but still ranks on top, it is apparent that it will take years to replace Java until a new disruptive technology sweeps its way.
+But again usage of Java is so widespread that it has fair chances of gaining ground again.

 Most of the developers confirm that Java is not only easy to learn but also easy to use, easy to write, compile, debug, and learn as compared to other programming languages.
 It allows them to create reusable code and modular programs.
 Along with this, it has great libraries and one of the largest communities of developers to share knowledge and take help, wherever required.
 With that said, it does not mean that Java application developers like it from the perspective of income as well.

 A salary estimate report of 2017 from indeed.com shows that Java stands on the sixth spot with respect to average developer salary.
 Highest average salary is of Ruby/Ruby on Rail Developers.